Commands

 |---|---|

---config <path-or-url> | Path or HTTPS URL to a YAML config (default order: $KASETTO_CONFIG, source: in config.yaml, ./kasetto.yaml, $XDG_CONFIG_HOME/kasetto/kasetto.yaml) |
+--config <path-or-url> | Path or HTTPS URL to a YAML config (default order: $KASETTO_CONFIG, ./kasetto.yaml, source: in config.yaml, $XDG_CONFIG_HOME/kasetto/kasetto.yaml) |

 --dry-run | Preview what would change without writing anything |

---quiet | Suppress non-error output |
+-q, --quiet | Suppress non-error output (repeat for stricter silence) |

 --json | Print the sync report as JSON |